One of the key ingredients to maintaining an effective classroom management plan is mastering the art of transitioning in the classroom.

 This helps everyone arrive to his/her final destination safely and without incident.

-Now You’ve Got the Secrets to Successful Transitioning In the Classroom
+Wrapping Up: Secrets to Great Transitioning In the Classroom

 Any good behavioral management plan includes effective solutions for transitioning in the classroom.